Petra Cetkovská: 2007

 In 2007, she made a breakthrough in her WTA ranking.
 She won three ITF titles, and her first WTA doubles title with compatriot Andrea Hlaváčková at the Prague Open defeating Chinese pair Ji Chunmei/Sun Shengnan in the final.

 As the 22nd seed in qualifying at the US Open, Cetkovská qualified for the main draw defeating Abigail Spears, Lucie Hradecká, and Anne Keothavong.
 She made her Grand-Slam debut beating American Jill Craybas in the first round but ended up losing in the second round to 14th seed Elena Dementieva.

 Cetkovská ended the season ranked 99.

 2008

 Cetkovská began her season by playing qualifying at the Hobart International where she lost in the second round to third seed Ashley Harkleroad.
 At the Australian Open, she was defeated in the first round by world No. 34, Anabel Medina Garrigues.

 At the French Open, Cetkovská reached the fourth round, only to be beaten by eventual champion Ana Ivanovic without winning a game.

+2011

+Cetkovská reached her first WTA Tour singles final at the New Haven Open, losing to world No. 1 Caroline Wozniacki in straight sets.